Buddhist Women on a Path of Spiritual Awakening

 It’s good to clear everything before we die, to leave no spiritual debts that may heavily impact our karma.
 Seeing the powerful healing of joy and kindness, I take up the practice of inner cleansing day by day, applying metta – loving-kindness practice –…

 We keep searching for happiness through travel, surfing the internet, shopping, and other worldly ways – but does it ever last?
-Supreme happiness arises right here in the heart – when we are patient beyond measure, present, stronger than we know.
-With groundbreaking inner…
+Supreme happiness arises right here in the heart.
+When we are present and patient beyond measure, we are stronger than we know.
+This…

 Giving our full attention inwardly is waking up to the truth of pure presence.
 In one breath, one moment of pure awareness, we can know a spiritual joy that deeply calms the mind.
 The shutters of the heart open to a piercing clarity that…